zhangbsn-gt/developer.gov.sg/collections/_singapore-government-tech-stack/toolchain/subscription.md

 #### 12. What security classification is supported by SHIP-HATS?

 SHIP-HATS supports applications and content that are “Restricted” or below.

+#### 13. What are the Basic languages that are available for SonarQube add-on and who can buy them as add-on?

+[Languages](https://docs.sonarqube.org/latest/analysis/languages/overview/) supported by SonarQube's [Community edition](https://www.sonarsource.com/plans-and-pricing/community/) are the basic languages.
+Note that only tenants who have subscribed to **Starter** tier can buy this add-on as it is available by default for other tiers.

+#### 14. Is there any add-on to support multiple branch analysis in SonarQube?

+Yes.
+You can add additional programming languages which extend your SonarQube Community edition capabilities to support the [Developer edition](https://www.sonarqube.org/developer-edition/) features and this includes multiple branch analysis.
+For more information on the languages supported, please refer to [languages](https://docs.sonarqube.org/latest/analysis/languages/overview/) supported by SonarQube.

 <hr>
 <sup>[i]</sup> Depending on the agency’s response time to answer any follow-up queries raised by us, it may take 1-3 business days to provision the Subscription Administrator accounts.<br />